lordmilko/ClrDebug/Samples/DbgEngTypedData/README.md

 each time you want to dump some symbol info.
 Don't make any mistakes!

-To simplify this process, `WINDBG_EXTENSION_APIS` is treated is given the same special treatment that DbgEng's interfaces are given
+To simplify this process, `WINDBG_EXTENSION_APIS` is given the same special treatment that DbgEng's interfaces are given

 * There is an extension method `DebugControl.GetWindbgExtensionApis()` that creates a `WinDbgExtensionAPI` type around a `WINDBG_EXTENSION_APIS` via `GetWindbgExtensionApis32` if you're in a 32-bit process or `GetWindbgExtensionApis64` if you're in a 64-bit process.
 I don't know when/when not to use the 32/64-bit `GetWindbgExtensionApis*` functions, but this seems reasonable to me
 * `WinDbgExtensionAPI` provides thin wrapper functions around the function pointers of the `WINDBG_EXTENSION_APIS` type that automatically create and cache the required delegates for you